-University of Houston - Counseling and Psychological Services (CAPS) offers a nine-month 500 hour clinical practicum open to doctoral and/or masters students in counseling, clinical, and school psychology (UH students preferred).
-There will be 3 - 4 practicum positions available for 2019-2020.
+University of Houston - Counseling and Psychological Services (CAPS) offers a nine-month 500-hour clinical practicum open to doctoral and/or masters students in counseling, clinical, and school psychology (UH students preferred).
+There will be 3 - 4 practicum positions available for 2016 – 2017.
 These are part-time (16-20 hours/week) unpaid positions.
-All placements are two semesters long, beginning in August and ending in May at the closing of the University of Houston Spring semester.
-If after reading these materials you have questions, please e-mail the Practicum Coordinator, Dr. David Ranschaert, at firstname.lastname@example.org.
+All placements are two semesters long, beginning mid-August and ending in May at the closing of the University of Houston Spring semester.
+If after reading these materials you have questions, please e-mail the Practicum Coordinator, Dr. David Ranschaert.

 The following courses (or their equivalents) must be successfully completed before the start date of practicum or by December of the practicum if not available earlier in the curriculum

 *Note: An equivalent group therapy course is frequently offered in the summer by the Graduate School of Social Work

 Applications will be accepted from students who have been approved by their program to apply to our site.
 Interviews will be conducted in February.
 Preference is given to applicants who have completed at least 1 semester of practicum.

 To apply, please email the following items to Dr. Ranschaert

 - A brief letter of interest

 - curriculum vitae – include the year in the current program, previous clinical experience

 - a list of courses taken to date (transcript not required)